 PCTs can use this role as a stepping stone to more advanced careers in healthcare.
 Many go on to become Licensed Practical Nurses (LPNs), Registered Nurses (RNs), or even specialize in areas like phlebotomy or EKG technology.

-To become a PCT in Pennsylvania, you’ll need to meet the following requirements:
+To get hired for a professional PCT role at a top hospital in Pennsylvania, you'll need to meet these standard requirements:

 Get courses selected just for you